cBournhonesque/lightyear/book/src/concepts/advanced_replication/prediction.md

 In those cases the client will have to perform a rollback.
 Let's say the client entity is now at tick T', but the client is only receiving the server update for tick T. (T < T') Every time the client receives an update for the Confirmed entity at tick T, it will:

 - check for each updated component if it matches what the predicted version for tick T was
 - if it doesn't, it will restore all the components to the confirmed version at tick T
 - then the client will replay all the systems for the predicted entity from tick T to T'

+## Pre-predicted entities

+In some cases, you might want to spawn a player-controlled entity right away on the client, without waiting for it to be replicated from the server.
+In this case, you can spawn an entity directly on the client with the `PrePredicted` component.
+You also need to add `Replicate` on the client entity so that the entity gets replicated to the server.

+Then on the server, you can replicate back the entity to the original client.
+The client will receive the entity, but instead of spawning a new separate `Predicted` entity, it will re-use the existing entity that had the `PrePredicted` component!

 ## Edge cases